Fleas on Cats: How to Identify and Treat Them

 Flea Dirt in the Home

 In the environment, it is very hard to see fleas.
-The most common places fleas live on are pet beds and high traffic areas, meaning wherever your pets–or you–go the most in your home, that’s where the fleas are.
+The most common places fleas live on are pet beds and high-traffic areas.
+Wherever you or your pets go the most in your home, that’s where fleas gravitate toward.
 Look for flea dirt on pet bedding and areas where your cat spends most of their time.

 Human Symptoms

 Pet parents may also experience symptoms of fleas!
 Small red bumps, especially on your legs and feet, as well as itchiness may be signs of flea bites.
 Once the fleas are gone, these symptoms typically go away quickly.
-But if you notice flea symptoms on your own body, it’s a good idea to inspect your cat, since flea infestations can spread quickly.
+But if you notice flea symptoms on your own body, it’s a good idea to inspect your cat.
+Flea infestations can spread quickly.

 How to Get Rid of Fleas on Cats